baranovskypd/covid_ca_covidr/about.md

 ### <span style="font-family:Inconsolata;">About the author</span>

 <span style="font-family:Lato;">My name is [Petr Baranovskiy](https://dataenthusiast.ca/?page_id=464), I am an R language enthusiast, and until recently I worked as a researcher with the University of Saskatchewan, where I specialized in economic policy analysis, economic and statistical modeling, energy policy, and the use of geospatial data for policy analysis.
 If you liked this app, please visit my blog at [dataenthusiast.ca](https://dataenthusiast.ca/) and follow me on [Twitter](https://twitter.com/PBaranovskiy).</span>

-### <span style="font-family:Inconsolata;">Implementation</span>

-<span style="font-family:Lato;">This app was [recommended](https://www.macdonaldlaurier.ca/covid-19-canada-can-meet-global-challenge/) by the  [Macdonald-Laurier Institute](https://www.macdonaldlaurier.ca/) – one of Canada’s leading public policy think tanks - to track the progression of COVID-19 epidemic in Canada.</span>

 ### <span style="font-family:Inconsolata;">Disclaimer</span>